ParamMute: Suppressing Knowledge-Critical FFNs for Faithful Retrieval-Augmented Generation: Appendix

 \textbf{FFN Suppression (\method{}).} We identify a fixed set of unfaithfulness-associated FFN sublayers (as described in Section~\ref{sec:preliminary_study}) and suppress them by scaling the hidden activations after the nonlinearity with a suppression coefficient $\lambda = 0.0$ in Eq.~\ref{eq:ffn_layerwise_suppression}.

-\textbf{Multi-Head Attention (MHA) Suppression.} To suppress attention layers, we select the same number of transformer blocks as in the FFN setting and scale the multi-head attention output by $\lambda$.
+\textbf{Multi-Head Attention (MHA) Suppression.} For Multi-Head Attention suppression, we target the same transformer blocks selected for the \method{} setting and suppress the MHA modules within these layers by scaling their output by a factor of $\lambda$.

-\textbf{Parameter Suppression (SNIP-inspired).} Following the SNIP criterion~\citep{lee2018snip}, we compute a saliency score for each individual parameter within the identified FFN layers, defined as the product of the parameter value and the gradient of the loss with respect to that parameter.
+\textbf{Parameter Suppression .} Inspired by SNIP~\citep{lee2018snip}, we explored a more fine-grained suppression strategy targeting individual parameters crucial for faithfulness.
+To achieve this, we followed the SNIP criterion to compute a saliency score for each parameter within the identified FFN layers, defining the score as the product of the parameter's value and the gradient of the loss with respect to that parameter.
 We then select the top-$k$ parameters with the highest saliency scores, where $k$ is set to match the total number of parameters suppressed in our FFN suppression strategy.
 These parameters are suppressed by applying a binary mask matrix scaled by the suppression coefficient $\lambda$, effectively modulating their contribution without altering the remaining model weights.
 This setup aligns the overall suppression magnitude with that of FFN suppression, allowing for a more consistent comparison between strategies.

 \textbf{Layer Suppression.} We apply suppression to the same set of transformer blocks used in the FFN suppression strategy.
 For each selected block, we scale the output of the entire block--comprising both the multi-head attention and FFN submodules--by the suppression coefficient $\lambda$ during inference.
 This allows us to assess the impact of suppressing entire transformer layers while keeping the number and location of suppressed blocks consistent across strategies.